-On-server backup storage simply means the backup and live data exist on the same server.
-This can either be on the same drive or another physical drive in the server.
+On-server backup storage, or local storage, simply means the backup and live data exist on the same server.
+This can either be on the same drive or another physical drive on the server.
 A configuration with on-server backups would have direct access to data, usually contained in the file system.
 This gives you some recourse should there be a need to restore a file or entire sets of data.
 But this would not provide the ability to recover data in the event of a full server failure.

 Why Planning for Data Backup and Recovery is Important